Condo II – May 2025

-In regards to fire prevention, please remember that is the homeowner’s responsibility to clean and maintain your dryer vents and furnaces.
+In regard to fire prevention, remember that it is your responsibility as a homeowner to clean and maintain your dryer vents and furnaces.
 It is mandatory to have these cleaned and inspected.
-Please submit the proper documentation to the Condo II Board.
-Make sure you are emptying the lint trap in your dryers after every use.
-This is just one way to prevent house fires.
-It is also a good time to check the expiration dates of your fire extinguishers and replace them if needed.
-It is imperative that we all do our part in keeping the community safe.
+Please submit the proper paperwork to the Condo II Board.
+It is also a good time to check the expiration dates of your fire extinguishers, any extra smoke and or carbon monoxide detectors, and replace them if needed.
+It is imperative that we all do our part in keeping this community safe.

 If you would like access to the basement, the basement hours are as follows: